Weardale Railway: British American Railway Services ownership 2008-2020

-Auckland Project Ownership 2020-Present
+Auckland Project ownership 2020-present

 In February 2020, Iowa-Pacific, the parent company of British American Railway Services, announced its intention to sell the line.
 It was purchased in March 2020 by the Auckland Project, a County Durham charity.
-After a period of closure while the company waited for a license to operate, services to Wolsingham resumed in May 2022 and services to Bishop Auckland resumed in April 2023.
+After a period of closure while the company waited for a license to operate, services to Wolsingham resumed in May 2022 and services to Bishop Auckland West resumed in April 2023.
 As of 2025, the railway operates trains using its DMU fleet on select weekends and weekdays, with some trains only going as far as Wolsingham.
 In addition, the railway offers driver experiences using an 0-6-0 Sentinel, and special event services throughout the year.